 Our ambition is to move Carl J. Nielsen A/S's sustainability efforts from a focus on handling GMO/chemical additives in our production and compliance with national legislation and standards, towards an increased focus on efficient energy-consumption and waste handling in our own production and throughout the supply chain.
-Furthermore, we will prepare internal processes for developing our suppliers and improve the on-going dialogue with our stakeholders in connection with these efforts.
+Furthermore, we work with suppliers who are active in developing internal processes for their employees and improve the on-going dialogue with our stakeholders in connection with these efforts.

-1. Our company.
+2. Our company.